-Russia's pacts with Germany and Japan - although only of a temporary and expedient nature, as demonstrated by Hitler's attack on Russia - confirm the above viewpoint.
+Russia's pacts with Germany and Japan-although only of a temporary and expedient nature, as demonstrated by Hitler's attack on Russia-confirm the above viewpoint.
 (Clashes between Hitler and Stalin must not blind us to the fact that National Socialism and Marxist Socialism are only different sects of the one "religion."
 An overwhelming victory for either sect would be a further danger to the British way of life.)
-While Britain's defences were being depleted - particularly her navy - the totalitarian countries were being built up.
+Britain's defences were being depleted-particularly her navy-the totalitarian countries were being built up.
 Dictator Montagu Norman kept the British shipbuilding yards closed.
-It is not without significance that the Governments of both Ramsay Macdonald and Stanley Baldwin - dominated by Wall Street and the Bank of England played a big part in destroying Britain's naval power.
+It is not without significance that the Governments of both Ramsay Macdonald and Stanley Baldwin-dominated by Wall Street and the Bank of England-played a and Stanley Baldwin-dominated by Wall Street and the Balik of England-played a big part in destroying Britain's naval power.
 By no stretch of imagination could it be suggested that the British Navy was ever likely to be used in an aggressive role.
 It was essential for the defensive purpose of keeping the trade routes of the Empire open.
-Writing in the Fig Tree, March, 1937, D. E. Faulkner-Jones said:

-"If America had insisted strongly and openly on the repayment of our immense debt to her, there would have been no alternative but to expose the real truth.
-The so-called 'investors' in America no more desired this exposure than our own rulers; but they pressed their advantage home and made Britannia give up her title of Mistress of the Seas...If we are now unable to protect our coasts, let alone our food routes, future historians may well find a very potent cause in the financial control exercised by America (the writer is referring to Wall Street) over us in the first years immediately after the War, when our financial policy was watched over directly by an American adviser.
-This control existed not because we owed America money; it existed because our Government could not pay America the true debt we owed her - which was a debt in goods, not money - without explaining to the public the secret of credit-creation.
+Writing in the "Fig Tree," March, 1937, D. E. Faulkner-Jones said: "If America had insisted strongly and openly on the repayment of our immense debt to have these world bear allowed by the content of the con her, there would have been no alternative but to expose the real truth.
+The so-called 'investors' in America no more desired this exposure than our own rulers; but they pressed their advantage home and made Britannia give up her title of Mistress of the Seas. . . .
+If we are now unable to protect our coasts, let alone our food routes, future historians may well find a very potent cause in the financial control exercised by America (the writer is referring to Wall Street) over us in the first years immediately after the War, when our financial policy was watched over directly by an American adviser.
+This control existed not because we need America money; it existed because our Government could not pay America the true debt we need her-which was a debt in goods, not money-without explaining to the public the secret of credit-creation.
 It was quite easy to persuade the English to weaken fatally their first, and essentially unaggressive, line of defence: their Navy.
 The instructed press ingeniously 'smote the chord of self, which, trembling, passed in music out of sight.'
 There was a shameless press exploitation of every generous emotion, every heart-throb of repentance for the four years' butchery, which a healthy instinct made us feel to be a common responsibility of all the participants, enemy and Allies alike.
 During the high tide of this emotion, our Navy was quietly shorn of its strength."

-In view of the seriousness of Britain's shipping position in this War, the following extract from an editorial in Social Credit, of September 20, 1935, a typical attack launched by loyal Britishers against the treacherous policy of the Bank of England, is well worth quoting:.
+In view of the seriousness of Britain's shipping position in this War, the following output form a chiral in "Special Condit".

+extract from an editorial in "Social Credit," of September 20, 1935, a typical attack launched by loyal Britishers against the treacherous policy of the Bank of England, is well worth quoting: